Calf Pain | PAD Symptom | USA Vascular Centers

 How to Treat Calf Pain Caused by Peripheral Artery Disease

-At USA Vascular Centers, your care team can customize a personalized plan to treat your peripheral artery disease calf pain.
-To treat the PAD calf pain, your doctor will focus on helping you treat the PAD itself.
-While peripheral artery disease cannot be cured or reversed, treatment can help alleviate symptoms and significantly slow the progress of the disease.
+At USA Vascular Centers, your care team will create a personalized plan to treat your peripheral artery disease calf pain.
+Since PAD calf pain is only a symptom, your doctor will focus on helping you treat PAD itself.
+While peripheral artery disease cannot be cured or reversed, treatment can help alleviate symptoms and significantly slow the progression of the disease.

-At USA Vascular Centers, our trusted vascular physicians can perform an angioplasty, stent placement, or atherectomy to help treat peripheral artery disease and calf pain.
-Our state-of-the-art outpatient centers are accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), which means we adhere to rigorous patient safety standards.
+At USA Vascular Centers, our board-certified vascular physicians can perform angioplasty, stent placement, or atherectomy to help treat peripheral artery disease and calf pain.
+Our state-of-the-art outpatient centers adhere to rigorous patient safety standards and are certified by the Accreditation Association for Ambulatory Health Care (AAAHC).

 If you think your calf pain is caused by peripheral artery disease, we encourage you to schedule a consultation with one of our vascular specialists online or call us at 888.773.2193 today.